SaraEkman/LogIn/README.md

 # LogIn [Link to GitHub pages](https://saraekman.github.io/LogIn/)
-## A fullstack project using Node.js & MongoDB as backend.
+## A fullstack project using Node.js-Express as backend.